Sensitive content: suicidality, depression

 AN EXPLORATION OF MY JOURNEY THROUGH DEPRESSION and suicidal ideation

-- I think I was probably a highly sensitive child.
+- I was a highly sensitive child.
 I carried the weight of the world on my young, sensitive, shoulders – I just wanted everyone to be kind and get along (I haven’t changed much).
 I was a peacemaker and an introvert; I didn’t want to rock the boat or cause pain.
 We had some issues in our home with a couple of adopted children who joined our home wounded and I did not want to cause any more grief.
 So I hid.
 Literally and figuratively.
 I was also an honour student (until grades 11-12 when I started skipping frequently), organized, and responsible, and think that because of this my parents just assumed all was well with me.

 - My parents didn’t really talk openly about emotional stuff.
 My mom didn’t even talk to me about my period – thank goodness for an older sister and her friends from whom I could glean information.
 Because of this, I didn’t know how to approach my parents and open up about personal issues.
 I do, however, remember telling my dad several times that it didn’t matter what I did or didn’t do because I’d be dead by the time I was eighteen anyways.
 He brushed it off and once told me I was being dramatic (which really hurt me though I suppose it was true), but I was trying to ask for help.
 That was the last time I said anything about it.